PoCInnovation/Workshops/security/ransomware/README.md

 ## Disclaimer

 ⚠️ This Workshop is for educational purposes only.
-Poc Innovation isn't responsable for what you will do with this knowledge.
+Poc Innovation isn't responsible for what you will do with this knowledge.

 We provided you a `Documents/` directory to infect.
 Be careful not to infect your own and important files.